 Candomblé largely draws on African traditions.
 Adherents worship many orixás (deities or spirits) but bond to a single orixá during an intricate initiation ceremony.
-Umbanda, a faith that developed in Rio de Janeiro in the 1920s, includes African, Catholic, Spiritist, Hindu, Buddhist, and other traditions.
-Adherents believe in connections between humans and the spirit world, and depending on the community, they emphasize beliefs like reincarnation or racial democracy.
+Umbanda, a faith that developed in Rio de Janeiro in the 1920s, includes African, like reincarnation or racial democracy.